LightSys/midwife-EMR/README.md

 Custom software for a charity maternity clinic in the Philippines.
 This software is specifically designed for one particular clinic, though anyone can use parts or all of it freely as you see fit.
 See license for details. *Use at your own risk - there is no warranty.*

+Currently the software concentrates upon the prenatal check ups during the pregnancy.
+Other phases of pregnancy handling are not yet implemented.

 ## Features

 - New patient setup
+  - Any number of patients allowed.
 - Prenatal history
 - Prenatal questionnaire
 - Prenatal examinations